How to plan a trip in 12 steps

 10. Take out travel insurance

-Although many people think, “I'm healthy, I don't need travel insurance”, know that this item is much more comprehensive than that.
-Depending on the type of insurance you decide to take, it can cover a whole range of events: the camera that broke, the suitcase that was sent to another airport, last minute travel changes…
+Although many people think, “I'm healthy, I don't need travel insurance”, you should know that this item is much more comprehensive than that.
+Depending on the type of insurance you decide to take, it can cover a whole range of events: the camera that broke, the suitcase that was sent to another airport, last minute travel change.
+This is really a make or break point in all travel plans.
+If you end up needing travel insurance coverage and you don't have it, you will never forgive yourself.
+If you end up not needing the insurance - great!
+You invested some money to buy you peice of mind.

 11. List of what to take